Zomuro/YaomaStorytellersStandalone/README.md

 *“Courting death?
 I married her!”*

 **Deathless Daji** will resurrect all corpses at the end of the day- why should death be the end of all things?
-That doesn’t mean no risks, though: every resurrection she performs rots revived pawns with the dreaded **Crimson Psychosis**, maiming their mental stability.
-At full mind-blight, they’ll become berserk husks for eternity.
+But this service isn’t riskless: every resurrection she performs rots revived pawns with the dreaded Crimson Psychosis, maiming their mental stability.
+At full mind-blight, they’ll become a berserk husk for eternity.

-Beyond that, he is a fervent believer of living in the moment, throwing in whatever event catches her fancy.
+Beyond that, **Daji** is a fervent believer of living in the moment, throwing in whatever event catches his fancy.

 ### Jianghu Jin